storj/design-docs/20251117-bucket-eventing-phase-2.md

    - Publish S3 `s3:TestEvent` notification (see format in Appendix)
    - Wait synchronously for publish success (timeout: 10 seconds)
    - If test event fails to publish, return error code `rpcstatus.FailedPrecondition` with the underlying Pub/Sub error message
-6. Store configuration in database (insert or update)
+6. Store configuration in database using UPSERT (`INSERT OR UPDATE`) - replaces any existing configuration for this bucket
 7. Return success

 **Empty Configuration Handling:**